grafana/azure-data-explorer-datasource/README.md

 ### Query with Kusto Query Language (KQL)

-Queries are written in the new Kusto Query Language, for more information refer to [Kusto Query Language (KQL) overview](https://docs.microsoft.com/en-us/azure/kusto/query/).
+Queries are written in the new Kusto Query Language; for more information, refer to [Kusto Query Language (KQL) overview](https://docs.microsoft.com/en-us/azure/kusto/query/).

 ### OpenAI query generator

 _You need to enable the LLM plugin to use this feature._

-The LLM plugin can be found and installed at [LLM app](https://grafana.com/grafana/plugins/grafana-llm-app/).
-After installing the plugin enable it.
+The LLM plugin can be installed at [LLM app](https://grafana.com/grafana/plugins/grafana-llm-app/).
+After installing the plugin, enable it.

-To use the query generator, type in a statement or question about the data you would like to see and click **Generate query**.
+To use the query generator, type in a statement or question about the data you want to see and click **Generate query**.
 Review and edit the generated KQL query in the **Generated query** field.
 Once satisfied with the query, run the query by clicking **Run query**.

 ### Time Macros

-To make writing queries easier there are some Grafana macros that can be used in the where clause of a query:
+To make writing queries easier, there are some Grafana macros that can be used in the where clause of a query:

 - `$__timeFilter()` - Expands to `TimeGenerated ≥ datetime(2018-06-05T18:09:58.907Z) and TimeGenerated ≤ datetime(2018-06-05T20:09:58.907Z)` where the from and to datetimes are taken from the Grafana time picker.
 - `$__timeFilter(datetimeColumn)` - Expands to `datetimeColumn ≥ datetime(2018-06-05T18:09:58.907Z) and datetimeColumn ≤ datetime(2018-06-05T20:09:58.907Z)` where the from and to datetimes are taken from the Grafana time picker.